 For many instructions, you may not want to go to the effort of creating a Word or HTML document.
 In many cases, simple text will do it.
-In such cases, choose the Instructions item and provide the text you want displayed in the Question Wording field.
-By using the x parameter , you can require that a password be entered to continue beyond the instruction screen.
-This is a handy way to prevent subjects from continuing after a certain point without experimenter intervention.
-Note that you can also set a password for the end of all experiments in Preferences.
+In such cases, choose the Instructions item and provide the text you want displayed in the Question Wording/File Name field.

-You can optionally control the positioning of instruction text using the top and left parameters.
-You can also place a BackGround 42, BackSound 43 or BackVideo 44 on any instruction screen.
+Instructions items have a number of options to control their appearance.
+You can control the positioning of instruction text using the top and left parameters [60].
+You can also embed images, html, sound and video in an instruction item by using the BackGround [39], BackSound [40], or BackVideo [41] fields on any Instructions screen.

-Instruction items also allow you to specify the onset parameter like other items to create a delay before the text appears.
-Note that the response time (if you choose to record it) will include the onset value.
+Instruction items also allow you to specify the onset parameter of like other items to create a delay before the text appears.
+Note that the response time of (if you choose to record it) will include the onset value.

-To control the amount of time that instructions are presented, you can use the duration paramater as you would with other item types.
+To control the amount of time that instructions are presented, you can use the duration parameter of as you would with other item types.
 Instruction items also offer a unique option you can use to create a minimum exposure time.
 On any instruction item, if you use a negative duration value (e.g., d-10) then the Continue button will not appear until that many seconds have passed.
 You can use this option to ensure that subjects are exposed to some information for a minimum amount of time, after which they may proceed when ready.
-Remember that you can always embed images, html, sound and video in an instruction item by using backgrounds, backsounds, and backvideos respectively.